arilotter/Roomie/README.md

 }
 ```

-Then speak `alexa` to your computer, followed by a command like "How old is Obama"
+Then speak `panda` to your computer, followed by a command like "How old is Obama"

 You can alternatively use `node index.js how old is Obama`, but you'll receive an audio response